-Dog lovers with chronic or serious medical conditions often decide that sleeping with a puppy is not the best choice.
+Dog lovers with chronic or serious medical conditions often decide that sleeping with a puppy in bed is not the best choice.

 Allergies can often be controlled with a HEPA filter in the room but, for some, banishing your puppy from the bedroom for a night of dog dander-free sleep is the only option.

 People with compromised immune systems, from anything ranging from chemotherapy treatments to HIV, also often opt to forego a shared bed and instead look to other sleeping situations.